matthiku/cSpot/readme.md

 **Developers**, please feel free to contribute and make pull requests! **Testers**, please send your bug reports and enhancement suggestions!

 Check the [Installation instructions](#installation)

+### Tutorials

+In order to ease the familiarisation of users with the tool, a number of instructional videos will be recorded and published on YouTube on various topics:

+###### List of planned videos

+1. Generic User Interface and Login
+2. Event Planning and Leading
+3. Musicians
+4. Presenting Events
+5. Authors and Admins

 ### Why c-SPOT?